prash011204/prash011204/README.md

 # Hi there! 👋

-I'm Prashant (https://github.com/prash011204), a passionate developer and open source enthusiast.
+I'm Prashant, a passionate Computer Science Engineer with a strong interest in data science.
+My expertise lies in Python, and database management.

 ## 🌱 Currently Learning
 - [Python](#)